-Fight for Peace International SAFEGUARDING REFERRAL FORM (INTERNAL USE ONLY)
+FIGHT FOR PEACE INTERNATIONAL SAFEGUARDING REFERRAL FORM (INTERNAL USE ONLY)

 Note: Try to obtain as much detail as possible in the beginning.
 The more information available at the start of a referral means the correct response can be made at the earliest stage.
-Record the information the earliest possible (within 48 hours) to avoid the information to fade away.
+Record the information as early as possible (within 48 hours) to avoid the information from fading away.